tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 Think about other content that users will interact with, such as Marketing content, terms of service, support, and so on.
 How do you pull together all of this information into a single site experience without resorting to an overbloated CMS or some other web framework?

 The reality is that most API documentation sites are custom-designed websites that blend seamlessly with the other marketing content on the site, because your API doc must sell your API.
 As a website platform (rather than a tripane help output), you can leverage all the HTML, CSS, and JS techniques available in building websites.
-You aren't limited to a small subset of available tools that are allowed by your [HAT](pubapis_docs_as_code.html#hats); instead, you have the whole web landscape and toolset at your disposal.
+You aren't limited to a small subset of available tools that are allowed by a particular help authoring tool; instead, you have the whole web landscape and toolset at your disposal.

 This open invitation to use the tools of the web to construct your API doc site is both a benefit and a challenge.
 A benefit because, for the most part, there's nothing you can't do with your docs.
 You're only limited by your lack of knowledge about front-end coding.
 But it's also a challenge because many of the needs you may have with docs (single sourcing, PDF, variables, and more) might not be readily available with common website tooling.